-You can use straight-up Wine if you're really technically minded.
-It isn't for the faint of heart — there are instructions online and some kind souls have set up tutorials, which you can find using Google.
-Wine doesn't work with all games, so the best bet is for you to start searching for which games you'd like to play, and whether anyone's gotten instructions to get it working on the Mac using Wine yet.
+You can use straight-up Wine if you're technically minded.
+It isn't for the faint of heart, although there are instructions online, and some kind souls have set up tutorials, which you can find using Google.
+Wine doesn't work with all games, so your best bet is for you to start searching for which games you'd like to play and whether anyone has instructions to get it working on the Mac using Wine.

-CodeWeavers takes some of the sting out of Wine by making their own Wine-derived app called CrossOver Mac.
-CrossOver Mac is basically Wine with specialized Mac support.
+CodeWeavers took some of the sting out of Wine by making a Wine-derived app called CrossOver Mac.
+CrossOver Mac is Wine with specialized Mac support.
 Like Wine, it's a Windows compatibility layer for the Mac that enables some games to run.

-CodeWeavers has modified the source code to Wine, made some improvements to configuration to make it easier, and provides support for their product, so you shouldn't be totally out in the cold if you have trouble getting things to run.
+CodeWeavers has modified the source code to Wine, made some improvements to configuration to make it easier, and provided support for their product, so you shouldn't be out in the cold if you have trouble getting things to run.

 My experience with CrossOver — like Wine — is somewhat hit or miss.
 Its list of actual supported games is pretty small.
-Many other unsupported games work; the CrossOver community has many notes about what to do or how to get them to work, which are referenced by the installation program.
-But still, if you're more comfortable with an app that's supported by a company, CrossOver may be worth a try.
+Many other unsupported games do, in fact work — the CrossOver community has many notes about what to do or how to get them to work, which are referenced by the installation program.
+Still, if you're more comfortable with an app that's supported by a company, CrossOver may be worth a try.
 What's more, a free trial is available for download, so you won't be on the hook to pay anything to give it a shot.

-If you're an old-school gamer and you have a hankering to play DOS-based PC games on your Mac, you may have good luck with Boxer.
-Boxer is a straight up emulator designed especially for the Mac, designed to make it possible to run DOS games without having to do anything in the way of configuring, installing extra software or messing around in the Mac Terminal app.
+If you're an old-school gamer and have a hankering to play DOS-based PC games on your Mac, you may have good luck with Boxer.
+Boxer is a straight-up emulator designed especially for the Mac, which makes it possible to run DOS games without having to do any configuring, installing extra software, or messing around in the Mac Terminal app.

-With Boxer, you can just drag and drop CD-ROMs (or disk images) from the DOS games you'd like to play.
-It also wraps them into self-contained "gameboxes" to make them easy to play in the future, and gives you a clean interface to find the games you have installed.
+With Boxer, you can drag and drop CD-ROMs (or disk images) from the DOS games you'd like to play.
+It also wraps them into self-contained "game boxes" to make them easy to play in the future and gives you a clean interface to find the games you have installed.